GeorgeSapkin/hyperstickler/README.md

 - Commit message lines should be <= `MAX_BODY_LINE_LEN` characters long.
 Limit is 75 by default and is configurable via the `max_body_line_len` input.
 - Commit to stable branch should be marked as cherry-picked.
+- Verifies commit signature (GPG/SSH) if present.
+Missing signatures are ignored, but invalid signatures will cause a failure.

 ## Inputs